-Revenue Per Akamai Online Shopping Customer: We estimate that this figure will increase from about $283,000 in 2014 to about $410,000 by the end of our forecast period.
-However there could be a potential upside of more than 5% to our price estimate if this figure was to reach past $500,000.
-On the other hand, there could be a downside of about 5% if this figure declines to about $350,000 by end of our forecast period.
+Revenue Per Akamai Online Shopping Customer: We estimate that this figure will increase from about $300,000 in 2015, to about $410,000 by the end of our forecast period.
+However, there could be a potential upside of more than 5% to our price estimate, if this figure was to reach past $500,000.
+On the other hand, there could be a downside of about 5% if this figure only reaches about $350,000 by end of our forecast period.

-Number of Akamai Online Shopping Business Customers: We estimate that this figure will increase from about 2560 in 2014 to around 3500 by end of our forecast period.
-However there could be a potential upside of more than 5% to our price estimate if Akamai can increase its online shopping customer base to 4000 by end of our forecast period.
+Number of Akamai Online Shopping Business Customers: We estimate that this figure will increase from about 2,700 in 2015, to around 3,500 by end of our forecast period.
+However there could be a potential upside of more than 5% to our price estimate if Akamai can increase its online shopping customer base to 4,000 by the end of our forecast period.

 Media Content Delivery

-Revenue Per Akamai Media Business Customer: We estimate that this figure will increase from about $670,000 in 2014 to a little more than $1 million by the end of our forecast period.
-However there could be a potential upside of more than 10% to our price estimate if this figure were to reach $1.4 million by end of our forecast period.
-On the other hand, there could be a downside of 10% if this figure increases to just around $700,000 by the end of our forecast period.
+Revenue Per Akamai Media Business Customer: We estimate that this figure will increase from about $720,000 in 2015, to around $1 million by the end of our forecast period.
+However, there could be a potential upside of more than 10% to our price estimate if this figure were to reach $1.4 million by the end of our forecast period.
+On the other hand, there could be a downside of 10% if this figure remains around $700,000 by the end of our forecast period.

-Number of Akamai Media Business Customers: We estimate that this figure will increase from about 1290 in 2014 to 1660 by the end of our forecast period.
-However there could be a potential upside of about 10% to our price estimate if Akamai can increase its media customer base to about 2150 by end of our forecast period.
+Number of Akamai Media Business Customers: We estimate that this figure will increase from about 1,350 in 2015 to 1,630 by the end of our forecast period.
+However, there could be a potential upside of about 10% to our price estimate, if Akamai can increase its media customer base to about 2,150 by the end of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Akamai at the top of the page.

-Akamai operates a worldwide network of over 200,000 servers that help Akamai's customers deliver Internet content faster to their end users.
+Akamai operates a worldwide network of over 200,000 servers, that help Akamai's customers deliver Internet content faster to their end users.
 The company estimates that it delivers 15-30% of the global web traffic.
-Websites like Apple, Yahoo!, NBC, ESPN, NBA and Verizon wireless use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.
+Websites like Apple, Yahoo!, NBC, ESPN, the NBA, and Verizon Wireless, use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.

 Large Number of High-Margin Online Shopping Customers

-Although the revenue per customer for media content customers is higher than that of online shopping customers, we estimate that Akamai had close to 2,560 online shopping customers by the end of 2014, which is about double as many as for its media content delivery business.
-Moreover, the margins for this business are higher than media due to the comparatively low bandwidth requirements for online shopping as compared to watching videos et al.
+Although the revenue per customer for media content customers is higher than that of online shopping customers, we estimate that Akamai had close to 2,700 online shopping customers by the end of 2015, which is about double as many as for its media content delivery business.
+Moreover, the margins for this business are higher than media, due to the comparatively low bandwidth requirements for online shopping as compared to watching videos, et al.

-Apart from security, other value added services like advertising decisions, dynamic site acceleration services etc have helped Akamai in winning and retaining large number of online shopping customers.
-Close to 50% of Akamai's revenues can be attributed to such services.
+Apart from security, other value added services, like advertising decisions, dynamic site acceleration services, etc., have helped Akamai in winning and retaining a large number of online shopping customers.
+Around 50% of Akamai's revenues can be attributed to such services.

-High Growth & High Revenue for Media Content
+High Growth and High Revenue for Media Content

-We estimate that Akamai earned ~$670,000 per media content customer in 2014, compared to ~$280,000 per online shopping content customer.
-Content delivery pricing is largely a function of the amount of data that is delivered and media customers generally have much higher bandwidth requirements than online shopping customers.
+We estimate that Akamai earned ~$720,000 per media content customer in 2014, compared to ~$300,000 per online shopping content customer.
+Content delivery pricing is largely a function of the amount of data that is delivered, and media customers generally have much higher bandwidth requirements than online shopping customers.

 Focus on Value Added Services

 Akamai's value proposition has evolved beyond being the fastest content delivery network.
-As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full services provider--touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based services for its customers.
-Value-added services now account for close to 50% of Akamai's overall revenues and have higher gross margins compared to basic content delivery.
+As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full services provider -- touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based services, for its customers.
+Value-added services now account for around 50% of Akamai's overall revenues, and have higher gross margins compared to basic content delivery.

 Its acquisition of Prolexic Technologies has helped it bolster its security solutions portfolio and reduce competition in this area.
 Such acquisitions will help Akamai protect its margins as competition intensifies in its core content delivery business.